shivam091/core_extensions/README.md

 ## Extensions Provided

-Below are the extension methods which are provided by `core_extensions`.
+Below are the extension methods which are provided by `rb_core_extensions`.
 Please refer [documentation](https://shivam091.github.io/core_extensions) or rspec for examples of how to use these methods.

 ### Array